I'm Honey!

 Going Against the Grain

 Have you ever tried to change small things in your life and had pushback from those around you?
 Maybe your significant other or close friends?
+Taking the road less traveled can be especially challenging, as making changes or choosing a new path often brings resistance and demands extra effort.

 If you feel unsupported in your daily dreams and imaginations, please understand that you are not alone.
 I know that I have had big ideas that some have thought were crazy or unrealistic, but I’ll tell you what my darlings, I did not let the opinions of others stop me from making the life I wanted.
 This doesn’t mean you should ignore the advice and wisdom around you, but this means that you should never let another person decide your own fate.
 You are the master and the creator of your life.
 Yet, even as you make independent choices, you may find yourself in an inner conflict, searching for rest and fulfillment that comes from following your true path.